cec70/meng-fyp/README.md

 - Analyse the importance of meteorological features in SSW prediction.
 - Provide explainability for the predictions using SHAP, LIME, and Permutation Importance.

-The pipeline processes ERA5 reanalysis data, extracts relevant features, trains ML models, and evaluates their performance across different lead times.
+The pipeline processes ERA5 reanalysis data, extracts relevant features, trains Machine Learning models, and evaluates their performance across different lead times.

 ---